 Example 1: You buy $50 of raw material which allows you to produce a batch of 40 bars of soap.
 This makes the ‘per bar cost’ $1.25.
-Factor in your day to day running costs and marketing expenses, and anything above this is profit.
+Factor in your day-to-day running costs and marketing expenses, and anything above this is profit.
 This essentially becomes the minimum price you can sell for to break even.

 That’s pretty simple.
 But to make sure you are earning at least a reasonable hourly rate, you should factor your time into the equation too.

 Example 2: If it takes you 6 hours to produce 40 soap bars, then (using round numbers) you can produce 7 bars per hour (40 bars divided by 6 hours).
 If your time is worth at least $30 per hour then, on average, the cost to produce 7 bars of soap is $38.75 ($8.75 for raw material and $30 for your time).
 Therefore, you will need to sell each bar for at least $5.50 each ($38.75 divided by 7 bars) to be happy.
-This is without factoring in day to day running expenses, initial setup costs or marketing.
+This is without factoring in day-to-day running expenses, initial setup costs or marketing.

 These are just example figures so you will need to do your own research.

-From what I’ve seen though, this doesn’t appear to be a super lucrative.
+From what I’ve seen though, this doesn’t appear to be super lucrative.
 But you are doing something you enjoy, and there is potential to increase your income depending on how savvy you are.
-For example, as your business grows you can invest in better equipment that allows you to double your output, and purchase raw material in bulk to reduce your costs.
+For example, as your business grows you can invest in better equipment that allows you to double your output, and purchase raw materials in bulk to reduce your costs.